aldro61/kover2_paper/tutorial/README.md

 False Negatives: 0.0
 ```
 #### Bound selection

-Again, let's now use the risk bound derived from Sample Compression Theory as as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies) and see how it affect the learning for CART.
-We only have to modify the previous command to specify *bound* as the *hp-choice* and output the results files in another directory, *results/cart_b*.
+Let's now use bound selection as the [model selection strategy](doc_learning.html#hyperparameter-selection-strategies) and see how it affect the learning for CART.
+We only have to modify the previous command to specify `--hp-choice bound` and output the result files in another directory, *results/cart_b*.

 ```
 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice bound --n-cpu 4 --output-dir results/cart_b --progress
 ```

-Using the bound selection, the computation time drop to just under **25 seconds**!
+Using bound selection, the computation time drop to just under **25 seconds**!
 The resulting model is a lot simpler with only 4 rules and a depth of 3.
 Using the same script to plot the model:

 ```
 python plot_model.py results/cart_b/model.fasta